Ale-JRD/Trads/content/post/index-T1.md

 Inside the Sylphide territory, Dante was preparing to immigrate to the Sanctuary, and Darphy had to succeed the family.

-「…to think that succeeding as the head of the family was this simple.」
+“…to think that succeeding as the head of the family was this simple.”
-「You fool.
+“You fool.
 It’s because it’s the House Sylphide that it’s simple.
-If it had been a higher rank, it would have been much more troublesome, you know?」
+If it had been a higher rank, it would have been much more troublesome, you know?”
-「…Father, that is not something to boast about.」
+“…Father, that is not something to boast about.”

 In actuality, though it was called a succession of heads, Dante was handing over the role onto Darphy, and he knew the amount of paperwork that would follow.
 The amount of paperwork in a Chevalier’s territory at the border was far less in comparison to the documents that Darphy must process in the Chivalric Order.